Maikel Garcia Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff paces MLB.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff leads MLB.

-- The Blue Jays have the first-ranked team ERA across all MLB pitching staffs (3.74).
+- The Blue Jays' 3.72 team ERA ranks first among all league pitching staffs.

-- Blue Jays pitchers combine to allow 172 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Blue Jays pitchers combine to give up 173 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- The righty's most recent appearance came on Sunday against the Colorado Rockies, when he threw four innings, surrendering three earned runs while allowing six hits.
+- The right-hander's most recent time out came on Monday against the Oakland Athletics, when he threw six innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.